asg-architects/Design-Technology/ComputationAnalysis/HousingDashboard.md

-# Housing Dashboard
+# Project Dashboards

 ## Problem Statement
-Dynamically review and interact with student housing data to serve as an internal knowledge database, design tool, and marketing tool to showcase our experience.
+Dynamically review and interact with project data of different types to serve as an internal knowledge database, design tool, and marketing tool to showcase our experience.

 ## Thesis
+Making data more consistent and universally accessible makes us better informed designers and reinforces our external expertise as knoweldge experts

 ## Summary